jakeqaverch/Engagement-Survey/README.md

 | 4      | 337   | 0.337      |
 | 5      | 8     | 0.008      |
 | % Positive || 34.5          |

+- The sentiment on this question is relatively negative with 34.5% of respondents answering positively.